davenquinn/figment-ui/README.md

 ### Options

-`--debug`: Show a debug mode in which files are reloaded on change from the root directory
+`--debug`: Show a debug mode in which files are reloaded on change from the root directory.
+This can be used to make changes to figure code and settings in advance of printing.

 `--show`: Show figures before printing (wait for user input before proceeding.